Dental Implants

 When you receive a dental implant, a metal post or frame is surgically implanted in the jawbone beneath the gums.
 Each implant is fashioned to match your other teeth, blending in for a natural look.
 Dental implants are built to last, protect your bone structure, and keep teeth where they belong, leaving you with your ideal smile.

 One of the most important things to know about dental implants is that you must have healthy gums.
 Healthy gums, as well as a suitable bone structure, are required for receiving implants.
-Furthermore, it’s vital that the gums continue to be cared for through good oral hygiene and regular visits to Dr. Langley.
+Furthermore, it’s vital that the gums continue to be cared for through good oral hygiene and regular visits to Langley Dental.

 Dental Implant Services